mozilla/code-review/docs/phabricator.md

 # Phabricator

-The main goal of the project is to publish issues on Phabricator, so we need a good integration with their API and interface.
+The main goal of the project was to publish issues on Phabricator, so we need a good integration with their API and interface.

 ## Structure